Ottawa station: Intercity bus services

-Air France - KLM
+Air France–KLM

 Air France–KLM runs a connecting shuttle bus from this station to Montréal–Pierre Elliott Trudeau International Airport for Air France and KLM airline passengers only.
 As of 2016, Air France–KLM has three daily bus services between those cities.
 Swiss International Air Lines previously operated its Swissbus service from Ottawa station to Montréal–Trudeau International Airport for its passengers.

 Connecting services

 Public transit connections

 Tremblay station is located adjacent to Ottawa station, and is served by Line 1 of Ottawa's O-Train light rail system.

 Auto

-A taxi stand is located outside the main entrance and a Discount Car & Truck Rentals automated kiosk is available immediately inside the main entrance doors.
+A taxi stand is located outside the main entrance.

 Indigo Parking manages 330 surface lot parking spaces.
 The lot is controlled by an automated, gated system; hourly and monthly rates are available.
 Inside the lot there is a small electric vehicle charging station.

 Bicycle access

 Ottawa station is connected to the Capital Pathway system.

 A path located just 250 meters north of Tremblay station connects to the Rideau River Pathway, which provides a slightly longer but easier northbound/westbound route to the city core via Lower Town.
 Crossing the Rideau River Pedestrian/Cycling Bridge offers a shorter but slightly more complicated westbound route via Sandy Hill, uOttawa and the Rideau Canal Eastern or Western Pathway.
 Either route requires a 20–30 minute ride.

 The Max Keeping Pedestrian Bridge, located 400 meters north of the station, allows cycling and connects the station to the Overbrook and Vanier neighbourhoods on the other side of Highway 417.
 It also provides access to Coventry Road and the St. Laurent Centre to the east and Ottawa Stadium Raymond Chabot Grant Thornton Park, which is the home of the Ottawa Titans Frontier League minor league baseball team.